-The Grant Scheme will support integration process of RO and BG border region to EU and will contribute to further development of cross-border Co-operation.
+The Grant Scheme will support integration process of RO and BG border region to EU and will contribute to further development of cross-border co-operation.

-2.4 Coherence with National Development Plan
+2.3 Coherence with National Development Plan

 The project respects the priorities of the National Development Plan 2004-2006 (NDP) aimed at the harmonisation and increase of the economic potential in the cross-border regions.
-In this respect, the main goal pursued refers to opening up new horizons, fostering the socioeconomic development of the border areas and gradually overcoming the problems resulting from their isolated position at the country's periphery.
+In this respect, the overall goal pursued refers to opening up new horizons, fostering the socioeconomic development of the border areas and gradually overcoming the problems resulting from their isolated position at the country's periphery.

 The overall project purpose and project objectives will, without doubt, help in the implementation of the NDP priorities.
-Promoting cross-border relations and good cooperation between the RO and BG border regions (NUTS III level) is a powerful tool for fostering economic and social development.
-Competitiveness in the border region will be reinforced by efficient cross-border cooperation in a range of fields including economic development, environmental protection and management and people to people actions.
+Promoting cross-border relations and good co-operation between the RO and BG border regions (NUTS III level) is a powerful tool for fostering economic and social development.

 Efficient management of environment in the border area requires good co-operation in the issues such as environment protection and regional infrastructure.
-Therefore, a linkage and complementarity between the regional development strategy and the cross-border cooperation strategy will be ensured, since cross-border co-operation contributes to the integrated development of the border region.
+Therefore, a linkage and complementarity between the regional development strategy and the cross-border co-operation strategy will be ensured, since cross-border co-operation contributes to the integrated development of the border region.